w3c/wai-personalization-standards/index.md

 * Some people have **difficulty understanding numbers** ("dyscalculia").
 Personalization allows users to change numeric information.
 For example, a temperature of 32&deg;F/0&deg;C is replaced with a picture of a person wearing a hat, scarf, and mittens, and the text "very cold".
 * Some people with severe language impairment **cannot read text**.
 They use symbols to represent words.
 Personalization allows users to change text to symbols.

-## Who Personalization Documents are for
+## Who the Personalization Documents are for
 * **Content developers** can add syntax to support personalization.
 * **User agents** such as browser extensions and assistive technology can use the syntax to manipulate the content to meet the user’s need.
 User agents can also use user preferences for different interface options.